jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

     "refresh_collection": true
  }
  ```

  The parameter `"refresh_collection"` with a value `1` will replace an existing collection.

+ For more optimal processing of large number of data there are two additional options.
+These options make the outputted
+ json files less readable.
+The `"use_ujson"` which is default false is to use the UltraJSON library which is faster than
+ the standard JSON library.
+The final option which saves considerable disk storage space is to use the gzip compression library
+ on the generated JSON files.

 ### Creating a mapping.json file

 The mapping file describes how table data gets mapped to a JSON document.
 The simplest mapping.json